 Who we are

-The National Gynae-Oncology Registry (NGOR) is a clinical quality registry that monitors the quality of care provided to Australian women diagnosed with gynaecological cancers (cancers of the female reproductive system).
+The National Gynae-Oncology Registry (NGOR) is a clinical quality registry that monitors the quality of care provided to patients diagnosed with gynaecological cancers (cancers of the female reproductive system) in Australia.
 The registry is managed by a team in the Cancer Research Program, part of the School of Public Health and Preventive Medicine at Monash University.

 Our purpose